What Does 'Pending' Mean In Real Estate?

 What Does ‘Pending’ Mean On A House?

-That means it’s possible for you to put in a bid on the home yourself.
-However, it’s unlikely that the seller will be able to seriously consider your offer unless the other sale falls through.
+However, even though the sale is almost complete, the house hasn’t officially sold yet.
+If the real estate listing has a pending status, it’s still possible for you to put in a bid on the home yourself.
+But keep in mind: It’s unlikely that the seller will be able to seriously consider your offer unless the other sale falls through.

-Typically, when a seller accepts an offer from the buyer, they sign a contract stating that they can’t cancel the contract if a better offer comes through.
-So, while you can submit an offer, this is a waste of time and energy in most cases.
+Typically, when a seller accepts an offer from a potential buyer, they sign a contract stating that they can’t cancel the purchase agreement if a better offer comes through.
+While you can submit an offer in some cases, it could be a waste of time and energy.

 Why Are Homes Listed As Pending?

-If a property is pending, the provisions on a contingent property were successfully met, and the sale is being processed.
-Eventually, the sale moves to “pending,” which means the issues have been resolved, and the deal is almost done.
+If a property is marked pending, the provisions on a contingent property were successfully met, and the sale is being processed.
+Eventually, a “contingent” listing status will move to “pending,” which means the issues have been resolved, and the deal is almost done.

 Homes are listed as pending because even though they are under contract, they haven’t sold yet.
-There’s always a chance the sale could fall through – for instance, the buyer’s financing could fall through.
+There’s always a chance the sale could fall through – for instance, if the buyer’s financing was declined.

-Can You Still Make Offers On A Pending House?
+Can You Make An Offer On A Pending House?

-If the buyer was serious enough to put in an offer on the home and sign a contract, it’s unlikely they’ll lose interest in buying it.
-But if you’re really hoping to buy the home, let’s look at a few ways you can put in an offer on a pending house.
+Unfortunately, if the previous buyer was serious enough to put in an offer and the seller accepts it and signs a contract, it’s unlikely the deal will be canceled.
+But if you’re really hoping to buy the home, there’s a way you can put in an offer on a pending house.

 How To Make An Offer On A Pending House